dentarg/auth0-blog/_posts/2017-06-26-turn-your-customers-into-brand-advocates-through-personalization.markdown

 - vision
 - auth0
 related:
-- 2016-09-22-yahoo-confirms-data-breach-of-half-a-billion-user-accounts
+- 2017-06-19-how-to-keep-up-with-hyperconnected-consumers
-- 2016-08-16-how-real-state-companies-can-implement-open-id-connect-with-auth0
+- 2016-04-18-progressive-profiling
-- 2017-02-08-is-multifactor-authentication-the-best-way-to-secure-your-accounts-myths-and-reality
+- 2017-05-26-go-beyond-username-password-with-modern-auth
 ---

 Brand advocates are the holy grail of customers.
 They're a key part of growing your customer base because they love your product and encourage others to use it.
 Of course you wish every customer were a brand advocate.

 So, can you better connect with *regular* customers to turn them into all-important brand advocates?
 Creating that valuable, personal connection to your brand is difficult.
-Especially today, when you're communicating across multiple channels, and trying to stitch together your customers' behaviors from in-store purchases to tweets.
+Especially today, when you're communicating across multiple channels, and trying to [stitch together your customers' behaviors](https://auth0.com/blog/how-to-keep-up-with-hyperconnected-consumers/) from in-store purchases to tweets.

 Identity management is your secret weapon for this — it helps consolidate customer information so you can add that personal touch whenever people log in or stroll into a store and interact with your brand.